 The dining cars attached to the "Expreso del Sur" and "Wara Wara Express" between Oruro and Villazon offer freshly cooked dinners.

 As in old times, a cook prepares meals in the galley, and a waiter serves food and drinks at the tables.
 On both trains, the dining car is accessible for travelers with tickets in Executive and Pullman classes.
 Traveling in the dining car across the Bolivian Andes offers an excellent opportunity to chat with local travelers who often use the train for business trips.
 Included in the ticket price for Executive Class passengers is the "Merienda" served in the dining car.
 The "Merienda" is a type of afternoon tea consisting of coca tea and one or two slices of toasted bread.

-We travel on the Wara Wara Express on our Tours "Buenos Aires to Lima: High Andes & Machu Picchu," and on Expreso del Sur " on the Tour "Majestic Andean Rail Adventure."
+We travel on the Wara Wara Express on our Tour "Buenos Aires to Lima: High Andes & Machu Picchu."

 Some trains between Santa Cruz de la Sierra and Puerto Quijarro at the Brazilian Border have a dining car.
 I haven’t yet had the opportunity to try them, however.

 The pricy, luxurious Hiram Bingham Train between Poroy and Aguas Calientes includes dining cars and an observation car with a bar.
 On the way to Aguas Calientes, the train ticket includes a brunch.
 In the evening, on the way back to Poroy, a gala dinner is served.
 The food is excellent and freshly prepared on the train.
 Attention is given to every detail, and many waiters serve the train travelers during the journey.
 I recommend making the trip between May and December during the dry season.
 From January to April, the time on the train is shorter because the train journey ends in Urubamba in the Sacred Valley instead of Poroy near Cusco.